-The Polish History Museum has a growing collection of documents, photographs and memorabilia donated privately by friends the Museum.
-If you would like to preserve your family collection, please consider donating it to the Museum.
-We are looking for archival materials, photographs and artifacts of a larger size which could illustrate the rich history of Poland.
+The Polish History Museum has a growing collection of documents, photographs and objects offered by private people.
+If you would like to preserve your collections and family souvenirs, please donate them to MHP.
+We are looking for archival materials, photographs and artifacts of larger size which could illustrate the rich history of Poland.

-We encourage persons interested in donating collections or single items to contact our Collections Department staff:
+We encourage persons interested in donating collections or souvenirs to contact the exhibitions department, specifically:

 Little Big Histories

-In 2017, the Museum established cooperation with more than 700 institutions in Poland and worldwide, including the United Kingdom, the United States, Australia, Kyrgyzstan, Argentina, Japan, Canada and Italy, which offered promotional support for the campaign.
+The Museum established cooperation with more than 800 institutions in Poland and worldwide, including the United Kingdom, the United States, Australia, Kyrgyzstan, Argentina, Japan, Canada and Italy, which offered promotional support for the campaign.
 The institutions include local governments (e.g. municipal, district and county offices), embassies, libraries, tourist information offices, parishes, schools, cultural institutions and non-governmental organisations.